ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: ProveRAG Methodology

 \section{ProveRAG Methodology}

-ProveRAG works based on two main stages: The generation module and the evaluation module.
-Figure \ref{fig:proverag_architecture} shows the proposed architecture.
+The proposed ProveRAG methodology consists of two stages: The Generation and the Evaluation.
+An overview of each stage is in Figure \ref{fig:proverag_architecture}.
 Note that the \textit{Retr.
 LLM, Gen. LLM,} and \textit{Eval.
 LLM} are the same model.
+For the remainder of this section, we discuss each stage in turn.
 First, in the generation module, the \textit{Retr.
-LLM} will load web content from external sources (starting from NVD) about a CVE vulnerability, and it will summarize the content with respect to the exploitation and mitigation information.
+LLM} will load web content from external sources about a CVE vulnerability—starting with NVD, followed by CWE, and then additional references (replication of a typical security analyst workflow in practice) —and summarizes the content with respect to exploitation and mitigation information.
 Next, the \textit{Gen. LLM} will look at the summaries and generates detailed exploitation and mitigation strategies for that specific CVE.
 Furthermore, in the evaluation module, the \textit{Eval.
 LLM} will critique its own response by looking at the content from the official and external (NVD, CWE, and hyperlinks in NVD) websites to show evidence on whether its response were accurate, hallucinated, or omitted critical information.
-Finally, the LLM will provide provenance by showing similar pieces of information from both the response and the context while providing rationale to ensure trust.
+Finally, the LLM will provide provenance by showing similar pieces of information from both the response and the retrieved context that led to its generation, followed by a rationale to ensure reliability and enhance decision-making.
 It is worth noting that we used the OpenAI's \textit{gpt-4o-mini} \cite{OpenAI} model as the LLM for ProveRAG.
 This model's training data knowledge is up to Oct.
 2023, with 128,000 tokens for context window \cite{OpenAI}.
 However, to show the proposed ProveRAG framework can be generalized across other LLMs, we compare the performance of \textit{gpt-4o-mini} with \textit{Llama-3.1-8B} \cite{llama31} in Sec. \ref{sec_generalize}.
-The \textit{Llama-3.1-8B} model is selected as it has the same context window of 128,000 tokens, and knowledge cutoff until Dec.
-2023 (no exposure to CVEs from 2024).
+The \textit{Llama-3.1-8B} model is selected as it has the same context window of 128,000 tokens, and a knowledge cutoff date of Dec.
+2023 (i.e., no 2024 CVEs are seen in training).
+Code and data are available at: \url{https://github.com/RezzFayyazi/ProveRAG}.